About Ombudsman Services: The Consumer Ombudsman

 Accepting our decision

-If both you and the company agree to our resolution, the proposed resolution will be binding on the company.
+If both you and the company agree to our resolution in full and final settlement of the complaint, the resolution will be binding on the company.

 Is there is a deadline for bringing a complaint to Ombudsman Services: The Consumer Ombudsman?